RuifengCao/paper/paper.md

 Results:
 This thereby provides good encouragement that the approach may be suitable for integrating rotor and gearbox faults diagnosis into a single framework in the near future.

+Figures:
+FIGURE 1.
+Schematic representation of the faults classification process.